cdbale/Hackathon/README.md

 * Anonymization; and
 * Aggregation.

 These terms are similar and often used interchangeably.
 The terms generally address the core idea of removing identifiers from data.
-However, with regulations and standards, each termcan be defined and used distinctinly differentlly.
+However, with regulations and standards, each term can be defined and used distinctinly differentlly.
+This creates regional challenges in creating uniform solutions (in the form of applications, etc.) since each law can restrict the way in which the technology is required to remove identifying information.

+As such, our proposed solution presents four different use metrics and identifies the corresponding legal terms that could apply to those use metrics.
+For each of these terms, we identify the relevant privacy strength (low, medium, high).

 #### Pseudonymization

+* Privacy Strength: <b>LOW</b>

 The term pseudonymization is most relevant within the European Union under the General Data Protection Regulation ("GDPR").
 [1] The GDPR defines pseudonymization as:

 > the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person [Art.
 4(5)].

-Two key factors are inherent in this defition: (1) attribution and (2) additional information.
+Two key factors are inherent in this definition: (1) attribution and (2) additional information.
 Based on this defintion, it appears that so long as the "additional information" that can be use to identify the information is removed and separated from the non-identifer information, the data converts from personal data to data that does not fall under the GDPR.

 Based on this, our project generated the following generalized defintion for pseudonymization:

 > the processing of personal information in a manner that renders the personal information no longer attributable to a specific consumer without the use of additional information.

 #### De-Identification

+* Privacy Strength: <b>MEDIUM</b>

 The term de-identification is used within US-based cybersecurity and data privacy concepts.
 The National Institutes of Standards and Technology ("NIST") relies on this concept for removing identifiers from personal information, defining de-identification as: